akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Remote_Computing.md

 $ ssh -oHostKeyAlgorithms=+ssh-dss <user-name>@<IP-address>
 ```

-**Note: Some operating systems might have problems connecting via ssh to the cluster, due to the old operating system at the cluster, that is why we use the parameter "-oHostKeyAlgorithms=+ssh-dss".*
+**Note: Some operating systems might have problems connecting via ssh to the cluster, due to the old operating system at the cluster, that is why we use the parameter "-oHostKeyAlgorithms=+ssh-dss".
+If you face any error using this command try to substitute it by "-oHostKeyAlgorithms=+ssh-rsa"*

 ___
 ## 3. Transfer files